-Sometimes, Chrome browser fails to load webpages and displays an alarming Aw, Snap! error message.
-You will find below different methods to Fix “Aw Snap” Error in Chrome browser.
+If Chrome browser is unable to to load webpages and displaying an alarming Aw, Snap! error message, you can find below the steps to fix this problem in Google Chrome browser.

 The “Aw Snap” Error in Chrome browser is usually accompanied by an error message reading “Something went wrong while displaying this webpage” or “Google Chrome ran out of memory” and similar messages.